Follow

 Profile

-Mears was selected for the 2007 World Cup on the back of another consistent season with Bath, in which they reached the final of the European Challenge Cup, but found himself behind Mark Regan in the pecking order.
+Mears was selected for the 2007 World Cup on the back of another consistent season with Bath, in which they reached the final of the European Challenge Cup, but found himself behind Regan in the pecking order.
+But with youth given its head the season after, Mears took the hooker berth for the final two fixtures of the 2008 Six Nations.
+Mears then had to compete with George Chuter and Dylan Hartley for the England hooker's shirt but kept it throughout the 2008 autumn Tests and the 2009 Six Nations.

 Selected for the 2009 Lions tour of South Africa and made the XV for the first Test in Durban.
 He struggled with his lineouts as Victor Matfield picked his throws with ease and after the first Test defeat Mears did not play in the remaining Tests as the Lions conceded the series 2-1.

-After the Lions tour, Mears found himself banished to the international wilderness in favour of Dylan Hartley and the resurgent Steve Thompson.
-Mears was back in the mix in Martin Johnson's 30-man squad for the World Cup, but remained on the periphery of the squad.
+After the Lions tour, Mears found himself banished to the international wilderness in favour of Hartley and the resurgent Steve Thompson.
+Ahead of the World Cup, Mears was back in the mix as he added to his Test cap tally with some appearances from the bench.

 Latest Articles